 The pitch angle of the blades on a controllable propeller acts as a gearbox, and controls the ship's speed along with the main engine's revolutions (rpm).
 The optimal combination of pitch/rpm depends on a number of external conditions, and therefore must be subjected to dynamic optimization to be optimal.
 The system minimizes the consumption of fuel by maintaining an optimal ratio between the propeller's pitch and the speed of rotation.
-The optimization aims at minimizing the fuel consumption, measured as consumed oil per nautical mile, for a given set speed s{set} .
-The directly measurable entities are water track speed s{wt} (nautical miles per hour) and fuel consumption c (liters per hour).
-Both s{wt} and c are functions of the pitch p and main engine revs r.
-Hence, the pitch optimizer tries to solve with the constraint where s{set} is the set speed for the vessel. s{set} is given explicitly by the operator if running in SPEED MODE or implicitly if running in POS/ARR or DIST/ARR mode (see Section 4.3 for details).
-The optimization problem has to be solved in real-time with both c and s{wt} being extremely noisy.
-Furthermore, the time constants involved in the processes generating c and s{wt} are large.
-This means that a change in r or p not immediately causes a measurable change in neither c nor s{wt} .
-By the time c and s{wt} respond, the process may very well have a new characteristic, i.e. the optimal values (r{opt}, p{opt}) may have changed.
+The optimization aims at minimizing the fuel consumption, measured as consumed oil per nautical mile, for a given set speed $s{set}$ .
+The directly measurable entities are water track speed $s{wt}$ (nautical miles per hour) and fuel consumption c (liters per hour).
+Both $s{wt}$ and c are functions of the pitch p and main engine revs r.
+Hence, the pitch optimizer tries to solve with the constraint where $s{set}$ is the set speed for the vessel. $s{set}$ is given explicitly by the operator.
+The optimization problem has to be solved in real-time with both c and $s{wt}$ being extremely noisy.
+Furthermore, the time constants involved in the processes generating c and $s{wt}$ are large.
+This means that a change in r or p not immediately causes a measurable change in neither c nor $s{wt}$ .
+By the time c and $s{wt}$ respond, the process may very well have a new characteristic, i.e. the optimal values $(r{opt}, p{opt})$ may have changed.
 Altogether the optimization problem is indeed very hard.
-The implemented solution uses an algorithm that first controls r and p such that constraint 2 is fulfilled.
-In the next stage, r and p are moved in one direction until a local min value for $c(r,p) \div s{wt}(r,p)$ along this direction has been detected.
+The implemented solution uses an algorithm that first controls r and p such that constraint (2) is fulfilled.
+In the next stage, r and p are moved in one direction until a local min value for $c(r, p) \div s{wt}(r, p)$ along this direction has been detected.
 The step sizes for r and p are set so the reduction in engines revs r is approximately balanced by the change in pitch p.
-In this way the constraint 2 is approximately fulfilled during the search operation.
+In this way the constraint (2) is approximately fulfilled during the search operation.
 If necessary, r is finally adjusted so the constraint is not violated.
 The system then waits, either a predefined period of time, or until a detection algorithm signals that a new search may be fruitful.
 The search direction is now reversed.
+The algorithm works well, but needs steady and fast responding fuel signals to be meaningful.
+This is seldom the case with ordinary fuel meters installed on the ship for ordinary purposes.